hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

       analdata_simple('roll1095', 'top', 'roll_avg')

-   roll_ranked: The dataSrc should be one generated using roll<Days> procdata_ex oepration.
+   block_ranked: The dataSrc should be one generated using block<Days> procdata_ex oepration.
-   This identifies the pentile to which each entity belongs, when compared to all other entities specified, wrt each sub time period to which the overall date range will be divided.
-Inturn it calculates a naive average of the pentile rank across all the sub date ranges, and uses the same to rank the entities.
+   This identifies the pentile to which each entity belongs, when compared to all other entities specified, wrt each block period.
+Inturn it calculates a naive average of the pentile rank across all the blocks, and uses the same to rank the entities.

       NOTE: One needs to be extra careful, when trying to interpret this result.
-      If one sees change in ranking between roll_avg and roll_ranked, look at the rank array to try and see why it might be so.
-Maybe the entity was performing good in only some of the sub-timeblocks (or it peformed bad over many sub-timeblocks or ...) in the overall date range or so...
+      If one sees change in ranking between roll_avg and block_ranked(of blockOp on roll data), look at the rank array to try and see why it might be so.
+Maybe the entity was performing good in only some of the blocks (sub time periods) (or it peformed bad over many blocks or ...) in the overall date range or so...

 Others